Victoria Fu: Work

 Belle Captive I, (2013) is a video installation that uses appropriated stock footage that is transferred from 16 mm film to digital video.
 The piece was presented in the lobby gallery of the 2014 Whitney Biennial.

 Lorem ipsum I, (2013) "is a flow of fragmentary images [that] flirts with and recoil[s] from a fully integrated, intact portrait."
 This digital video screened at the "Projections" program at the New York Film Festival in 2014.

 In 2014, her sculptural and video based abstract work was part of the Whitney Biennial exhibition in its lobby gallery.

 The Contemporary Museum in Baltimore had a 2015 solo exhibit of Fu's work, Bubble Over Green.

 The Simon Preston Gallery in New York hosted their second exhibit of Fu's work in 2017.

 In 2022, Fu collaborated with choreography Milka Djordjevich and fellow visual artist Matt Richto put on an original show at the Getty Center.
 Fu's work was also part of the Los Angeles County Museum of Art 2022 exhibit, "Objects of Desire: Photography and the Language of Advertising."
+Fu's work is included in the collection of the Pérez Art Museum Miami, Florida.